BlackPeter13/LightningTipBot/README.md

 cp config.yaml-example config.yaml
 ```

-Alternatively, you can download binary releases [here](https://github.com/LightningTipBot/LightningTipBot/releases) **(note: no realses yet)**.

-After you have configured the bot, start it using the command
+After the configuration (see below), start it using the command

 ```
 ./LightningTipBot